Want to know more about Costa Rica? Here are 25 Interesting Facts about Costa Rica that you probably didn’t know before reading this!

 So, you already know that this country is home to a lot of animals and plants.
 But did you know that it’s also home to a creature that can run on water?

 The Basilisk, also known as Jesus Christ Lizard can literally walk on water, and that’s how it got its nickname.

 While Americans are the major nationality of tourists coming here, there’s also an increasing amount of other international tourists who discover the beauty of Costa Rica.

-Nearly 3 million tourists arrive annually, which has made tourism as one of the leading sources of income for locals.
-Costa Rica is a Spanish speaking country and I recommend to learn a few phrases in Spanish before your trip.
+Nearly 3 million tourists arrive annually, which has made tourism one of the leading sources of income for locals.
+Costa Rica is a Spanish speaking country and I recommend learning a few phrases in Spanish before your trip.

 There are more than 1400 varieties of orchids

 Are you a flower lover?
 Then you will be happy to know that you can find more than 1400 varieties of orchids!

 There is no standing army in Costa Rica

 Only a few countries in the world are completely without a standing army.
 Costa Ricans can proud themselves of being a friendly and democratic nation.